Windows Management Instrumentation: Wireless networking example

-The "MSNdis_80211_ServiceSetIdentifier" WMI class is only supported on Windows XP and Windows Server 2003.
+The MSNdis_80211_ServiceSetIdentifier WMI class is only supported on Windows XP and Windows Server 2003.

 WMI driver extensions

-The WMI extensions to WDM provide kernel-level instrumentation such as publishing information, configuring device settings, supplying event notification from device drivers and allowing administrators to set data security through a WMI provider known as the WDM provider.
+The WMI extensions to WDM provide kernel-level instrumentation such as publishing information, configuring device settings, supplying event notification from device drivers, and allowing administrators to set data security through a WMI provider known as the WDM provider.
 The extensions are part of the WDM architecture; however, they have broad utility and can be used with other types of drivers as well (such as SCSI and NDIS).

 The WMI Driver Extensions service monitors all drivers and event trace providers that are configured to publish WMI or event trace information.
 Instrumented hardware data is provided by way of drivers instrumented for WMI extensions for WDM.
-WMI extensions for WDM provide a set of Windows device driver interfaces for instrumenting data within the driver models native to Windows, so OEMs and IHVs can easily extend the instrumented data set and add value to a hardware/software solution.
+WMI extensions for WDM offer a set of Windows device driver interfaces for instrumenting data within the driver models native to Windows, so OEMs and IHVs can easily extend the instrumented data set and add value to a hardware/software solution.
 The WMI Driver Extensions, however, are not supported by Windows Vista and later operating systems.